General mn-type image filter: Simple bandpass section

 If, however, ω∞1 is set to zero (that is, there is no pole of attenuation in the lower stopband) and ω∞2 is set to correspond to the upper critical frequency ω'c1, then a particularly simple form of the bandpass filter is obtained consisting of just antiresonators coupled by capacitors.
-This was a popular topology for multi-section band-pass filters due its low component count, particularly of inductors.
-Many other such reduced forms are possible by setting one of the poles of attenuation to correspond to one of the critical frequencies for various classes of basic filter.
+This was a popular topology for multi-section band-pass filters due to its low component count, particularly of inductors.
+Many other such reduced forms are possible by setting one of the poles of attenuation to correspond to one of the critical frequencies for various classes of the basic filter.